ONDC-Official/log-validation-utility/README.md

 - `on_select_out_of_stock` returns items with quantity 0 for out-of-stock items
 - Requires a second `select` call with available items only
 - Rest of the flow proceeds normally after stock resolution
-- Useful for handling real-time inventory changes
+- Includes all possible status states; actual states depend on routing type (P2P/P2H2P)
+- Track/on_track calls can appear at any point after order confirmation

 ### Flow 5 - RTO with Partial Cancellation [v1.2.0, v1.2.5]

-**Purpose**: Return to origin after partial order cancellation**When to use**: When part of the order is cancelled and remaining items need to be returned**Key characteristics**:
+**Purpose**: Return to origin after partial order cancellation
+**When to use**: When part of the order is cancelled and remaining items need to be returned
+**Key characteristics**:

 - Includes partial cancellation before delivery
 - RTO (Return to Origin) process for undelivered items